 Despite the relatively straightforward nature of the ERP concept, its derivation is more complicated, as practitioners use various methods.
 Three key approaches to deriving ERP can be discerned:

-Historically, for 2012 -2016, ERP appears to have ranged between ~4.5% - ~7.5% for developed markets.
+Historically, over the last few years, ERP appears to have ranged between ~4.5% - ~7.5% for developed markets.
 This is based on estimates and surveys of various practitioners and academics, including Damodaran, Fernandez, and global KPMG research.
-While data for the GCC region is more limited, the range over the last three years appears to have been ~5.5% - 8%, excluding outliers.
+While data for the GCC region is more limited, the range over the last three years appears to have been ~5.5% - 9%, excluding outliers.

 Our model is based on the implied premium methodology and calculates the potential returns of the market.